You should receive your W2 from your employer by the end of January. This is your wage and tax statement and is key to filing your taxes.

 Box 11 - this amount can be two things.
 It is either a distribution made to you from a non-qualified deferred compensation plan or nongovernmental section 457 plan.
 In this case the taxable amount is included in Box 1.
 Or, it can be a prior year deferral under a non-qualified or section 457 plan that became taxable for social security and Medicare taxes this year because there is no longer a substantial risk of forfeiture of your right to the deferred amount.
 These amounts are also included in Box 3 and/or Box 5.

 Box 12 - a monetary amount followed by a letter code.
 On the back of your W2, are explanations for any codes that you see listed here.
-The box includes 401(k) contributions, the premium on group life insurance over $50,000, nontaxable sick pay, employer contributions to your medical savings account, and uncollected social security and Medicare taxes.
+The box includes 401(k) contributions, the Premier on group life insurance over $50,000, nontaxable sick pay, employer contributions to your medical savings account, and uncollected social security and Medicare taxes.
 You see most often codes C, D, E, J, L, and Q. Any amounts with codes A,B,M, or N should be entered on your 1040 line 57, with the notation "UT" meaning uncollected tax.
 Luckily for you, we also provide a list of all W2 form codes that may appear in Box 12.

 Box 13 - may have a box checked that indicates whether you are a statutory employee, a participant of your employer's retirement plan or received third party sick pay.